How to sell your home and make a faster, more profitable sale

-The shape and architecture of your rooms can also guide you in successfully arranging furniture in your home.
+The shape and architecture of your rooms can also guide you to successfully arrange furniture in your home.
 See space planning for furniture placement ideas for different room shapes.

 Also, determine whether the room has one or more focal points.
 Some rooms will not have a focal point, so you may need to create one.

 Every home has certain features that make arranging furniture a challenge.